 Banks can also combine these different options to create a multi-layered strategic approach.
 Pursuing any one of these strategic options means following one or more of the emerging industry development trajectories: increased market consolidation, the rise of product specialists, a shift in the direction of “banking-as-a-service” and the advent of financial ecosystems.

-To learn more and obtain a copy of the EBS, please visit https://zeb.eu/ebs18 or contact the Stockholm office directly.
+To learn more please contact the Stockholm office directly.